 Whether you're playing together with your significant other or just winging it alone for the night, your Nintendo Switch gaming sessions could be much better with one or two key accessories.

-Check out these nifty Nintendo Switch accessories you won't regret getting:
+Check out our picks for nifty Nintendo Switch accessories that are so useful, you won't regret getting them: